 - Alone as first-line treatment in patients whose cancer has the PD-L1 protein and does not have a mutation in the EGFR gene or ALK gene.
 It is used in patients who cannot be treated with surgery, chemotherapy, or radiation therapy.

-- In patients whose cancer has the PD-L1 protein and got worse during or after treatment with platinum chemotherapy.
+- Alone in patients whose cancer has the PD-L1 protein and got worse during or after treatment with platinum chemotherapy.
 Patients whose cancer has EGFR or ALK gene mutations should receive pembrolizumab only if their disease got worse after treatment with an FDA-approved therapy for these mutations.

 - Squamous cell carcinoma of the head and neck that has metastasized or recurred (come back) in patients whose disease got worse during or after treatment with platinum chemotherapy.